ProjectSciFy/ZeldaRemake/Classes/READMEs/Sprint 2/README.txt

 	-[R] resets all sprites to original locations and states.
 		+KNOWN ISSUE: if [E] is press directly before resetting with [R], Link's damaged animation continues past the reset and then resets.
 	-[Q] quits the game instantly.

-Things to Note About Performance:
-	-Goriya's boomerangs spawn in a very delayed cycle.

 Extra Implementations:
 	-[1]...[4] change Link's item AND perform the intended items' animations.
 Currently the items are not spawning, but their animations are coded.